ckarageorgkaneen/pybpod-gui-plugin-emulator/docs/usage.rst

    PyBpod's Main window with the Emulator Window opened

 At the top of the window it is possible to see the selected Setup, the selected Board and protocol.
-The buttons that are also available in the Setup details of PyBpod are also available in the Emulator window (i.e., Run, Stop trial and Pause).
+The buttons that are also available in the Setup details of PyBpod are also available in the Emulator window (i.e., Run, Skip trial and Pause).

 Afterwards, a section with the Behaviour Ports is presented with three rows of buttons, each button for each available